Facebook launches PyTorch 1.1 with TensorBoard support

 Facebook today introduced PyTorch 1.1 with TensorBoard support and an upgrade to its just-in-time (JIT) compiler.
 PyTorch creator Soumith Chintala called the JIT compiler change a milestone performance improvement for the deep learning framework.

 PyTorch is used internally at Facebook to power its AI services such as PyText for things like language understanding tasks.
-Since it was open sourced in 2017, PyTorch has become one of the most popular deep learning frameworks in the world.
+Since it was open-sourced in 2017, PyTorch has become one of the most popular deep learning frameworks in the world.

-The 2018 GitHub Octoverse report last fall named PyTorch one of the most popular open-source projects on the platform used by 31 million developers worldwide.
+The 2018 GitHub Octoverse report last fall named PyTorch one of the most popular open source projects on the GitHub platform, used by 31 million developers worldwide.

 PyTorch 1.1 comes with new APIs, support for Boolean tensors and custom recurrent neural networks, and an upgrade of the JIT compiler for optimizing computational graphs.

 “We’ve been working closely with Nvidia to basically add all the optimization into our compiler itself.
-So if you actually write the recurrent neural network that deviates from the norm, that maybe users expressing a new idea, and they want to see if they can fire up a better LSTM, or like a you know better RNN of some sort, it will also actually go close to cuDNN speeds and that means they just are more productive by a huge amount,” he said.
+So if you actually write the recurrent neural network that deviates from the norm, that may be users expressing a new idea, and they want to see if they can fire up a better LSTM, or a better RNN of some sort, it will also actually go close to cuDNN speeds, and that means they just are more productive by a huge amount,” Chintala said.

 The news was shared today in a keynote address at the second day of the F8 developer conference in San Jose, California.